CoryParsnipson/electronics-experiments/attiny-402-i2c-pwm-generator/README.md

 ├───attiny402-i2c-pwm-generator
 └───attiny402-i2c-reg
 ```
-Arduino sketches that start with `attiny202` are meant to be run on the ATTiny202, though they can also fit on the ATTiny402 if you change the microcontroller to the right value.
+Arduino sketches that start with `attiny202` are meant to be run on the ATTiny202, though they can also fit on the ATTiny402 if you change the microcontroller to the right `Chip` value in the Tools menu of the Arduino IDE.
 Sketches that start with `attiny402` are meant to run on the ATTiny402, though some sketches that aren't memory intensive may fit on the ATTiny202.

 Don't forget to check the `Board` and `Chip` values under the Arduino IDE `Tools` menu when you switch sketches.